Ethan-makes-music/Dodge-The-Ball-2/README.md

 # Dodge the ball 2
 A sequel to my 2nd ever game named Dodge the ball which was made in Clickteam Fusion!!

-And its also my first game in raylib
+And this is also my first game in raylib :)

 ## Made By:
 - [Axuko](https://github.com/Ethan-makes-music)